Merri Creek: Flora and fauna

-As native vegetation has been regenerated, some species of native wildlife has returned to the creek including Kookaburras, Kingfishers, Yellow-tailed Black Cockatoos, Echidnas, frogs and reports of platypuses in the upper northern regions and now further south in Coburg.
-Merri Creek is abundant in edible plants for those trained to identify them.
-Edible species include dandelion, dock, fennel, jerusalem artichoke, numerous brassicas, blackberry nightshade, sorrel, catsear, sowthistle, nettle and many others.
-Great care in identification should be taken when harvesting fennel and other members of the family Apiaceae, as Poison hemlock has been found growing in some areas of the creek.
+As native vegetation has been regenerated, some species of native wildlife have returned to the creek.
+These include kookaburras, kingfishers, yellow-tailed Black Cockatoos, echdidnas and frogs.
+There have also been reports of platypuses in the upper northern regions and further south in Coburg.

+Merri Creek is also abundant in edible plants, although care should be taken when attempting to identify them. including dandelion, dock, fennel, jerusalem artichoke, numerous brassicas, blackberry nightshade, sorrel, catsear, sowthistle, nettle and many others.
+Caution is advisable when harvesting fennel and other members of the family Apiaceae, as poison hemlock has been found growing in some areas of the creek.

 History

 The large number of pre and post-contact archaeological sites demonstrate a heavy usage of the area by Indigenous Australians.
-The creek and surrounding valley was the site of many large gatherings of Aboriginal people and is suspected to be the site of one of the earliest land treaties between Aboriginals and Europeans.
+The creek and surrounding valley was the site of many large gatherings of Aboriginal people and is thought to be the site of one of the earliest land treaties between Aboriginals and Europeans.